markwest1972/smart-security-camera/aws-step-functions/java/readme.md

 # aws-step-functions (Java)

 This directory contains the AWS step function definition used by the smart-security-camera project.
-The step function orchestrates calls to the [Node.js based AWS Lambda Functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/nodejs).
+The step function orchestrates calls to the [Java based AWS Lambda Functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/java).

 At the time of writing it is **not possible to edit a step function once it is created**.
 Therefore you should always keep a backup copy of any changes.